-The Denver PDC will be held the first weekend of every month starting in October 2015, and wrapping up in April 2016.
+The Denver PDC will be held the first weekend of every month starting in October 2016 and wrapping up in April 2017.
 The course location will alternate between The GrowHaus, a cutting-edge permaculture demonstration facility off I-70 and York in Denver, and The Posner Center, a non-profit collective space at 33rd and Arapahoe in Denver.
 The first weekend of the course will be a retreat held at Woodbine Ecology Center, a permaculture organization just outside the Denver area.
-A range of optional workshops and field trips to demonstration sites throughout the Front Range will occur between each class.
+A range of optional workshops and events will happen between each class.

 Through an engaging mix of lecture, hands-on group activities, and real-world design projects, participants will gain a comprehensive understanding of ecological thinking and how to apply it in a variety of contexts.
 Please see the course syllabus for more details.